 The Executive Vice President (EVP) of SSU is the Chair of Equinor’s Human Rights Steering Committee.
 This steering committee is mandated by our Corporate Executive Committee (CEC) to oversee and provide guidance to the implementation of Equinor’s human rights policy and reports bi-annually to the Board of Directors Safety, Sustainability and Ethics Committee (BoD SSEC) on progress.
-Members of the Human Rights Steering Committee are EVPs leading Exploration & Production International; Projects Drilling and Procurement; Marketing, Midstream and Processing; Renewables; Legal and Compliance; People and Leadership; and SVP Communication.
+Members of the Human Rights Steering Committee are EVPs leading Exploration & Production International; Projects Drilling and Procurement; Marketing, Midstream and Processing; Renewables; Legal and Compliance; People and Organisation; and EVP Communication.

 The CEC and the BoD SSEC regularly discuss human rights dilemmas.

 More regular and comprehensive information towards our progress in the field of human rights can be found in our Annual Sustainability Reports.

 Awareness and collaborations